-Evaluations are performed each November by the BIO Faculty Evaluation Committee (BFEC).
-The BFEC will consist of the Associate Chairs for Education of MBS, IB, and NEU, and at least five Senior BIO Faculty, at least one of whom teaches a laboratory course.
-The five Senior BIO Faculty will be recruited by the BIO Director each year.
+Evaluations are performed each November by the BFEC.
+The BFEC will consist of the Associate Chairs for Undergraduate Education of MBS, IB, and NEU, and at leave five additional members of Executive Committee B, recruited by the Director each year.
 The BIO Director chairs the meeting but does not perform evaluations.
+Faculty review only those equal to or beneath themselves in rank.

 The BIO Director will organize a meeting of the BFEC in November.
-Prior to the meeting, all the materials of each BIO Faculty member (FARs, CIS, Classroom Observations, Teaching Reflections) will be made available for review by each member of the BFEC.
+Prior to the meeting, all the materials of each BIO faculty member (FARs, CIS, Classroom Observations, Teaching Reflections) will be made available for review by each member of the BFEC.
 Each BIO Faculty file will be reviewed thoroughly by at least three members of the BFEC, each of whom will assign a category to the individual before the meeting.
 In cases where all three assessments are not the same (or if another committee member questions the category assigned to an individual), that individual's case will be discussed during the meeting.